dalbay/Angular-Forms/README.md

   }
 ```

-To be able to send this data to a server, we need to make use of a service.
+To be able to send this data to a server, we need to make use of a **service**.
 Create a new enrolment-service using the CLI.
 Navigate inside the project folder and run this command in the terminal - `$ ng g s enrollment`.
 This will add `CREATE src/app/enrollment.service.ts (139 bytes)`.

 - import into this service - `import { HttpClient } from '@angular/common/http';` and inject it in the constructor
   ```TypeScript